Bi-BitArt/HarvardX-ML-Portfolio/section02_decision_trees_II/notes.md

 This **accuracy gain** is essentially the same as what we previously called **impurity decrease**  (like Gini index reduction or entropy decrease).
 So when we talk about “gaining accuracy,” we’re really talking about **making the leaf nodes purer**, that is, reducing the uncertainty or mixing in the resulting regions.

+### Regression Trees Prediction

+1. Traverse the tree** by following the split rules, until we reach a leaf node**
+2. Predict `ŷ` by calculating the average y-value** of the training points in that leaf